The Incredible History of Cleaning

 Ancient Egyptians are popular for their pyramids, hieroglyphics, and mummified royalties.
 The families who can afford them have slaves to do the cleaning for them.
 Aside from that, their slaves would also help them with their primping and other kinds of vanity they had at that time.
 They value cleanliness both with their environment and with their personal grooming.
 You can even see that almost obsessive-compulsive quality with the way they treat their dead.
 They would free the body of its organs and go on with their mummification.
 They would go with all that trouble.
 Some cultures just lay their dead underground or in caves.

 Ah, spring—the season of new beginnings.
 It is the time when everything is sweet and fresh.
 It is also a perfect time to get rid of those cobwebs and the gathering soot on the fireplace.
+You can check our fireplace cleaning guide if you need help.
 Some say that one of the ceremonies in Ancient Persia called “shaking the house” inspired the concept spring-cleaning, a New Year’s celebration of some kind.
 However, there are no clear connections found in the history of cleaning.
 Although, it is interesting to consider the idea of spring-cleaning came from a country that does not even have the spring season to begin with!

 For the Greeks!